v4liulv/v4liulv.github.io/_doc/Manual.md

 description: "Cool Blog"    # ...

 # SNS settings
-github_username: huxpro     # modify this account to yours
+github_username: v4liulv     # modify this account to yours
-weibo_username: huxpro      # the footer woule be auto-updated.
+weibo_username: v4liulv      # the footer woule be auto-updated.

 # Build settings
 paginate: 10                # nums of posts in one page